ethereum-optimism/asterisc/docs/running-fpvm.md

 Note that the `prestate.json` is now provided as the `input`.

-## Running the Fault Proof Program with Asterisc
+## Step 3: Running the Fault Proof Program with Asterisc
 Now, run the FPP within the FPVM, using the prestate JSON and the pre-images gathered earlier.

 ```bash